pace-neutrons/pace-developers/euphonic/design/05_powder_averaging_discussion.md

       of dω/d*q*, then the Sampling Theorem would give us a maximum acceptable spacing for *q*-sampling that accurately captures the whole band structure.

+High-priority independent work packages to be progressed are:

+- Analytic method for incoherent scattering systems
+- Spherical averaging on a requested sequence of *q* values, with options to
+  - Sample in a uniform way (e.g. Fibonacci scheme)
+  - Sample randomly

+Further scoping work should be performed for:

+- Sampling from an arbitrary collection points in **q**-space (not regular shells)
+- Sampling within *q* bins (i.e. the link between this approach and spherical averaging.)

+There are some longer-term projects that could be valuable but will require basic infrastructure to be in place first:

+- Explore the convergence properties of spherical averaging and random sampling methods
+- Examine how this might be predicted from the force constants data
+- Develop an algorithm for automatic convergence to a defined tolerance
+- Consider appropriate statistical approaches for setting and interpreting that tolerance

 # References